Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-5.md

 type: "post"
 ---

-Welcome to the 5th post a series of devlog style posts sharing my journey creating [Velocity Lapse](https://velocitylapse.com), a time-lapse app for Android.
+Welcome to the 5th post in a series of "dev-log" style posts sharing my journey creating [Velocity Lapse](https://velocitylapse.com), a time-lapse app for Android.

 You can read the previous posts to get context up to this point: [Part 1](/posts/journey-behind-velocity-lapse-part-1/), [Part 2](/posts/journey-behind-velocity-lapse-part-2/), [Part 3](/posts/journey-behind-velocity-lapse-part-3/), and [Part 4](/posts/journey-behind-velocity-lapse-part-4/).